-Now for any of you athletic types who like to run and swim and cycle, triathlon is often mispronounced and miss spelt as triathalon.
+Now for any of you athletic types who like to run and swim and cycle, triathlon is often mispronounced and misspelled as triathalon.
 Now this is probably because of the pronunciation of marathon.

 After he ran the marathon, he started training for the triathlon.
 Triathlon.
 Triathlon.

-For a long time I actually pronounce this word as aseye.
+For a long time, I actually pronounced this word as aseye.
 But I recently found out that I’ve been pronouncing it completely wrong!
 It’s acai.
 The stress is on and it’s emphasising the third syllable or the last syllable.
 Both of these words, since they’re not originally English words are completely butchered by native English speakers.

 By butchered I mean completely mispronounced and ruined.

 It seems that English speakers everywhere are confused about how to pronounce some of these superfood names, so don’t be surprised if you hear it being pronounced incorrectly by native English speakers.
 It’s very common.